LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

    | extension for linked diagrams (an atom; default is ``'.svg'``)

-The option ``omit_path_prefixes(Prefixes)`` with a non-empty list of prefixes should be used together with the option ``directory_paths(true)``, in particular when generating library, directory, or file diagrams that reference external libraries, directories, or files.
+The option ``omit_path_prefixes(Prefixes)`` with a non-empty list of prefixes should preferably be used together with the option ``directory_paths(true)`` when generating library or file diagrams that reference external libraries or files.

 Be sure to set the ``source_data`` flag ``on`` before compiling the libraries or files for which you want to generated diagrams.